Austinjnr/bank-of-flatiron-codeChallenge/README.md

 # Bank of Flatiron
-This a web application of flatiron Bank built in react, to access the platform this link.
+This a web application of flatiron Bank built in react, to access the platform <a href="https://roaring-kulfi-5201c7.netlify">follow this link.</a>

 ## Description